pgRouting/workshop/docs/chapters/chapter-4.rst

    :language: bash
    :linenos:

-Option 3) Download using Overpass XAPI.
+Option 3) Download using Overpass XAPI ...............................................................................
-...............................................................................

 The following downloads the latest OSM data on using the same area.